 To organise your exam: Exams must be arranged through a RYA school.
 EastSail charges an administration fee of $50 to arrange an exam.

-Price Guide: Please check with Yachting Australia for up to date costing.
-The fee is currently $385 for Coastal Skipper and $440 for Yachtmaster offshore plus examiners fees.
-MCA endorsement is $60.
-You will need to supply a yacht, or charter an EastSail Beneteau 40.7.
+Exam fees can be found on the RYA Yachtmaster application form.
+You will need to supply a yacht, or charter an EastSail Beneteau 40.
+Depending on the number of candidates being examined you may also need to supply a crew member.
 Discount given to EastSail graduates.
 The yacht will need to have full safety equipment and victualing for all aboard, including the examiner.

 After scheduling an examination date the examiner will ask for your sailing CV and send you details of a passage and pilotage plan to be prepared and presented on the day.
 See RYA log book for full syllabus.

-For more information on our RYA sailing and training courses please call us on 02 93271166 or email@example.com
+For more information on our RYA sailing and training courses and being able to work as a charter skipper or sailing instructor please call Bryony on 02 93271166 or email@example.com